hvrt-vcs/hvrt/README.md

 #### Footnotes:
 1. Lazily calculated heuristically from tree snapshots.
 Can be wrong depending on CLI flags passed to `git blame` and/or amount of file changes between commits.
 2. Windows support via a Posix compatibility layer.
+Comes bundled with many indirect dependency programs like `bash`, `perl`, and `curl`.
 3. Via shallow clones, partial clones, and extensions.
 4. Via extensions.
 5. All centralized VCS tools have this behavior by design.